Associative Property Calculator

 a / bas

 - The associative property appears in many areas of mathematics.
-It applies to other, more complicated operations done not only on numbers but objects such as vectors or matrices.
+It applies to other, more complicated operations done not only on numbers but objects such as vectors or our matrix addition calculator.
 In some sense, it describes well-structured spaces, and weird things happen when it fails.
-Fortunately, we don't have to care too much about it: the associative properties of addition and multiplication are all we need for now (and most probably the rest of your life)!
+Fortunately, we don't have to care too much about it: the associative properties of addition and multiplication are all we need for now (and most probably the rest of our life)!

-Alright, that seems like enough formulas for today, don't you think?
+Alright, that seems like enough formulas for today.
 Let's now use the knowledge and go through a few associative property examples!

 Associative property of addition and multiplication: examples